Tyron18/TMapViews/TMapViews/TMapViews.Droid/README.md

 The `BindingMapView` requires that you register for a Google Maps Api Key.
 Instructions on how to do this can be found [here](https://developers.google.com/maps/documentation/android-sdk/signup).

 ### Adding the map to your layout.
-The map can be added to your view using the following name in xml : `TMapViews.Droid.Views.BindingMapView`
+The map can be added to your view using the following name in xml : `TMapViews.Droid.Views.BindingMapView`.
 ```xml
 <TMapViews.Droid.Views.BindingMapView
 android:id="@+id/map_view"